fanout/webhookinbox/docs/api.rst

   {
     "id": "vJ2lWRKY",
     "target": "http://api.webhookinbox.com/i/vJ2lWRKY/",
-    "ttl": 60
+    "ttl": 3600
   }

 The ``target`` field is the inbox URL.
 Requests made to this URL will have their data captured and stored in the inbox.
-The ``ttl`` value is in minutes, so in this example the inbox has a TTL of 1 hour.
+The ``ttl`` value specifies a duration in seconds, so in this example the inbox has a TTL of 1 hour.

 Optionally, you can ask for a specific TTL by providing one as a post parameter::

   POST /create/ HTTP/1.1
   Content-Type: application/x-www-form-urlencoded

-  ttl=5
+  ttl=300

 The service should then honor your request as such::